Testing and learning structured quantum Hamiltonians: Introduction

 \section{Introduction}

 A fundamental and important challenge with building quantum devices is being able to characterize and calibrate its behavior.
 One approach to do so is \emph{Hamiltonian learning} which seeks to learn the Hamiltonian governing the dynamics of a quantum system given finite classical and quantum resources.
 Beyond system characterization, it is also carried out during validation of physical systems and designing control strategies for implementing quantum gates~\cite{innocenti2020supervised}.
-However, learning an $n$-qubit Hamiltonian is known to be difficult, requiring complexity that scales exponential in the number of qubits~\cite{caro2023learning}.
+However, learning an $n$-qubit Hamiltonian is known to be difficult, requiring complexity that scales exponential in the number of qubits unless a coarse metric is used~\cite{caro2023learning}.

-In practice, however, prior knowledge on the structure of Hamiltonians is available e.g., those of engineered quantum devices~\cite{sheldon2016procedure} where the underlying Hamiltonians primarily involve local interactions with few non-local interactions, and even naturally occurring physical quantum systems such as those with translationally invariant Hamiltonians.
+In practice, prior knowledge on the structure of Hamiltonians is available e.g., those of engineered quantum devices~\cite{sheldon2016procedure} where the underlying Hamiltonians primarily involve local interactions with few non-local interactions, and even naturally occurring physical quantum systems such as those with translationally invariant Hamiltonians.
 To highlight these structural properties, consider an $n$-qubit Hamiltonian $H$ (which is a self-adjoint operator acting on $(\mathbb C^{2})^{\otimes n}$) expanded in terms of the $n$-qubit Pauli operators:

-where $\lambda_x$ are real-valued coefficients (also called interaction strengths) of the Pauli operators $\sigma_{x}$ denoted by the string $x=(a,b)\in \F_2^{n}$ with $\sigma_{(a,b)}= i^{a \cdot b} \otimes_{i=1}^n X^{a_i} Z^{b_i}$.
+where $\lambda_x$ are real-valued coefficients (also called interaction strengths) of the Pauli operators $\sigma_{x}$ denoted by the string $x=(a,b)\in \F_2^{2n}$ with $\sigma_{(a,b)}= i^{a \cdot b} \otimes_{i=1}^n X^{a_i} Z^{b_i}$.
 We call the set of Paulis with non-zero coefficients $\lambda_x$ as the Pauli spectrum of the Hamiltonian denoted by $\mathcal{S}=\{x\in \01^{2n}:\ \lambda_x\neq 0\}$.
 Of particular relevance are \emph{$k$-local} Hamiltonians which involve Pauli operators that act non-trivially on all but at most $k$ qubits and \emph{$s$-sparse} Hamiltonians whose Pauli expansion contains at most $s$ non-zero Pauli operators i.e., $|\mathcal{S}|\leq s$.